 A status LED is located on the upper left side of the controller housing.
 During normal operation the LED blinks briefly once every 5 seconds.
 It will blink every second in case there is an alarm or fault condition.

-Power Failure
+Power failure

-- All parameters and set points are memorized and do not need to be re-entered. - Upon return of power: Based on UP05 the controller will start in OFF, occupied or the same mode as before. - Clock and time schedule settings are retained for 48 hours (after being powered for at least 10 hours).
+- All parameters and set points are memorized and do not need to be re-entered. - Upon return of power: Set Parameter UP05 to keep the unit off, switch on, or operation mode before power failure.

 Error messages